drawm/contemplating/README.md

 > Yes it works!
 But I want to make it official this time and not keep it to myself.

 ## Dogfooding
-The [README.md](README.md) you are looking at was also made using `ConTemplating`, although it's not a complex example, it proves the concept is valid at small scale.
+The [README.md](README.md) you are looking at was also made using `ConTemplating`, although it's not a complex example, it proves the concept is valid at a small scale.

-The next step is to re-make my lost blog.
-This will ensure `ConTemplating` is viable for medium size projects.
+I also made a blog with it, proving its usefulness on medium size projects.

 ## How
 > TLDR: Its all about functions and template strings

-Javscript now has [template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) which can be used to insert variable and expressions in string literal without using concatenation or formatting.
+Javascript now has [template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) which can be used to insert variables and expressions in string literal without using concatenation or formatting.
 Template strings can also be improved upon with [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) which are simply methods that can parse the strings and variables.

 These two additions to the language enable us to do what templating languages are meant to do; **organize strings and data into text documents**.

-Everything else templating languages provide are already in the language, but used to be difficult to mix with string in a clean and efficient fashion.
+Everything else a templating language can provide is already in the language but was hard to use cleanly and efficiently.

 | Feature | JS Equivalent |
 | ------- | ------------- |